 with Wildlife Art

-Let there be light!
-The idea for Photismos was born in 2018 when founder, Jeanne Warren, was observing the exhaustive demands of this hyper-digital world.
+The idea for Photismos was born in 2018 when founder, Jeanne Warren, was observing the exhaustive demands of a hyper-digital world and pondering how this void could be filled with Art and Nature.

 “Nature is life and I want to express this feeling through my work.”